SamKacer/IntelliJ_NVDA_Addon/README.md

 * ctrl + alt + L: format code
 * alt + F7: find usages
 * alt + shift + F9: open run dialogue (note: if editor caret is on unit test, this will also autogenerate a run configuration for running that specific test case)

+## Changelog
+### Version 1.3.0
+* added feature for automatically reading errors and other status bar changes (thanks to Thiago @thgcode for the contribution!)
+* reading status bar with NVDA + I is much faster